 portrait

 Emilia successfully applied for a FRAME summer studentship to work in the lab in Summer 2022 on a project to study APOBEC tissue specificity in bladder cancer, using the 100kGP cohort.
 Following her project, Emilia has now entered her final year as a University of York integrated masters student.
 Emilia has developed a keen interest in cancer bioinformatics and hopes to pursue a research career in this area.
+Emilia commenced a cancer omics PhD at Imperial College London in Summer 2024.

 Fernando Vazquez Lopez Undergraduate project student